 One of the challenges that many of us encounter day-to-day is the conference call.

-Whether it’s an audio only call or includes video, it’s a great tool when we have to arrange meetings with people who work in distant offices or are travelling.
+Whether it’s an audio-only call or includes video, it’s a great tool when we have to arrange meetings with people who work in distant offices or are traveling.

 We’ve put together 6 points to help you.

-And to reinforce why best practice is important have a look at this very funny video on what a real-life audio conference can be like.
+And to reinforce why best practice is important, take a look at this very funny video on what a real-life audio conference can be like.
 It will make you laugh!